Now Accepting New Patients ยท Same-Week Appointments

 • Aching or sharp pain in the neck, shoulder, or upper back

-• Numbness, tingling, or pins-and-needles in the arm or fingers
+• Numbness, tingling, or "pins and needles" in the arm or specific fingers

 Frequently Asked Questions